 Press the movie-record button again to end recording.
-Recording will end automatically when the maximum length is reached, the memory card is full, another mode is selected, the lens is removed, or the camera becomes hot (\square xii).
+Recording will end automatically when the maximum length is reached, the memory card is full, the lens is removed, or the camera becomes hot ( $\square$ xii).

 Movie-record button

 Maximum Length